benjaminion/upgrading-ethereum-book/src/book.md

 Here's the opening sentence of [a paper](https://arxiv.org/abs/2110.10086) about attacks on the Ethereum&nbsp;2.0 consensus protocol:

-> The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant’s most recent vote (Latest Message Driven, LMD).
+> The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant's most recent vote (Latest Message Driven, LMD).

 If that makes perfect sense to you then feel free to skip this chapter entirely.
 Otherwise, read on!